WuJie1010/TSP-PRL/README.md

 # Tree-Structured Policy based Progressive Reinforcement Learning for Temporally Language Grounding in Video (AAAI2020)
 By Jie Wu, Guanbin Li, Si Liu, Liang Lin.
+This repository contains the pytorch codes and trained models described in the paper "Tree-Structured Policy based Progressive Reinforcement Learning for Temporally Language Grounding in Video".

 ## Requirements
-Python2, pytorch 0.4.1
+Python2.7, pytorch 0.4.1

 ## Features
 Please download the features in [link](https://drive.google.com/drive/folders/1U1GEti3JjLfOAN0AhCb0VXqfGoKV9qMo?usp=sharing), and put it in the "Dataset/Charades" folder.